-^{} Associate Professor
+\ Associate Professor

-Tissue scaffolds are required to repair bone defects resulting from illnesses.
-To encourage osteoconductivity and tissue regeneration, prosthetics mimic bone porosity and optimized flow behaviors are very important.
-Various techniques to fabricate the artificial bone structures have been investigated, for example, polycaprolactone scaffolds with variable pore size and porosity from 63% to 79% by using selective laser sintering, the modified hydroxyapatite ones by printing process, and the periodic micro arrays by using direct ink writing.
+Transactions of JWRI is published by Joining and Welding Research Institute, Osaka University, Ibaraki, Osaka 567-0047, Japan and tissue regeneration, prosthetics to mimic bone porosity and optimized flow behavior are very important.
+Various techniques to fabricate the artificial bone structures have been investigated, for example, polycaprolactone scaffolds with variable pore size and porosity from 63 to 79% by using selective laser sintering, the modified hydroxyl apatite ones by printing process, and the periodic micro arrays by using direct ink writing.
 The scaffold structure requires suitable porosity and pore size to foster tissue regeneration in the human body [6].
 The natural bone with graded porosity from 50 to 90 % in volume fraction is mimicked in fabrication of the artificial ones.
 However, the conventional common artificial bones have nearly 75% in porosity.
-In this investigation, creation of the novel artificial bones composed of hydroxyapatite ceramics with effective biocompability and high mechanical strength will be demonstrated, and the graded porous structures composed of four coordinate lattices by using the laser scanning stereolithography.
+In this investigation, creation of the novel artificial bones composed of hydroxyapatite ceramics with effective bio-compatibility and high mechanical strength will be demonstrated, and the graded porous structures composed of four coordinate lattices by using the laser scanning stereolithography.
 Evaluating osteogenesis requires long term clinical experiments.
-As an alternative to clinical experiments, the biofluid flow behaviors in different types of scaffold structures with the same porosity.
+As an alternative to clinical experiments, the biological fluid flow behavior in different types of scaffold structures is examined.